abraunegg/onedrive/docs/USAGE.md

 The application will attempt to handle instances where you have two files with the same names but with different capitalization.
 Where there is a namespace clash, the file name which clashes will not be synced.
 This is expected behavior and won't be fixed.

 ### curl compatibility
-If your system utilises curl < 7.47.0 curl defaults to HTTP/1.1.
+If your system utilises curl < 7.47.0, curl defaults to HTTP/1.1 for HTTPS operations.
+The client will use HTTP/1.1.

-If your system utilises curl >= 7.47.0 and < 7.62.0 curl will prefer HTTP/2 for HTTPS but will stick to HTTP/1.1 by default.
+If your system utilises curl >= 7.47.0 and < 7.62.0, curl will prefer HTTP/2 for HTTPS but will stick to HTTP/1.1 by default.
+The client will use HTTP/1.1 for HTTPS operations.

-If your system utilises curl >= 7.62.0 curl defaults to prefer HTTP/2 over HTTP/1.1 by default.
+If your system utilises curl >= 7.62.0, curl defaults to prefer HTTP/2 over HTTP/1.1 by default.
+The client will utilse HTTP/2 for most HTTPS operations and HTTP/1.1 for others.
+This difference is governed by the OneDrive platform and not this client.

 If you wish to explicitly use HTTP/1.1 you will need to use the `--force-http-11` flag or set the config option `force_http_11 = "true"` to force the application to use HTTP/1.1 otherwise all client operations will use whatever is the curl default for your distribution.